radius-project/design-notes/recipe/2024-01-global-scope-secret-store.md

 - Update and add unit tests for changes in conversions for secret store.

 Functional Tests:
-- Add an e2e test to validate the creation of secret store with global scope.
+- Functional test for private repository support takes care of this scenario.

 ## Development plan

 Tasks:
 - Adding typespec changes and conversions to secretstores resource.
 - Adding unit tests for conversions.
-- Making sure the existing functionality doesnt break.
-- Adding secret store functional test with global scope.
+- Updating secretStores frontend controller to support global scope.